ky2710/javascript-allonge-six/myAllonge/markdown/main_1_Composing.md

 There is more to recursive solutions that simply functions that invoke themselves.
 Recursive algorithms follow the "divide and conquer" strategy for solving a problem:

-0. Divide the problem into smaller problems
+1. Divide the problem into smaller problems
-0. If a smaller problem is solvable, solve the small problem
+1. If a smaller problem is solvable, solve the small problem
-0. If a smaller problem is not solvable, divide and conquer that problem
+1. If a smaller problem is not solvable, divide and conquer that problem
-0. When all small problems have been solved, compose the solutions into one big solution
+1. When all small problems have been solved, compose the solutions into one big solution

 The big elements of divide and conquer are a method for decomposing a problem into smaller problems, a test for the smallest possible problem, and a means of putting the pieces back together.
 Our solutions are a little simpler in that we don't really break a problem down into multiple pieces, we break a piece off the problem that may or may not be solvable, and solve that before sticking it onto a solution for the rest of the problem.

 This simpler form of "divide and conquer" is called *linear recursion*.
 It's very useful and simple to understand.
 Let's take another example.
-Sometimes we want to *flatten* an array, that is, an array of arrays needs to be turned into one array of elements that aren't arrays.[^unfold]
+Sometimes we want to *flatten* an array, that is, an array of arrays needs to be turned into one array of elements that aren't arrays.`1`

-[^unfold]: `flatten` is a very simple [unfold](https://en.wikipedia.org/wiki/Anamorphism), a function that takes a seed value and turns it into an array.
+>`1` `flatten` is a very simple [unfold](https://en.wikipedia.org/wiki/Anamorphism), a function that takes a seed value and turns it into an array.
 Unfolds can be thought of a "path" through a data structure, and flattening a tree is equivalent to a depth-first traverse.

 We already know how to divide arrays into smaller pieces.
 How do we decide whether a smaller problem is solvable?
 We need a test for the terminal case.
 Happily, there is something along these lines provided for us: